Limbo779/My-CP-Journey/README.md

 In this ladder there for each rating level there are 31 problem .

+i have seperate folder for problems in ladder and problems not in ladder

-i will seperate the problems and contest in codeforces folder by the rating level
+i have seperated the problems and contest in codeforces folder by the rating level

 ### 3.)
 Feel Free to use my code and give me suggestion and point out error